arafatm/arafatm.github.io/_articles/agile/slack.md

 ## 21 Dilbert Reconsidered

-the geeky guy with the pointed-up necktie—is no hero.
+> The geeky guy with the pointed-up necktie is no hero.
 Dilbert is a jerk.

-He keeps his head down, doesn’t object to even the most absurd of corporate absurdities, never makes waves, never puts his job on the line.
-It’s Dilbert and his ilk who make stupid management possible.
+He keeps his head down, doesn’t object to even the most absurd of corporate absurdities, never makes waves, never puts his job on the line. **It’s Dilbert and his ilk who make stupid management possible**.

 “Yes, but are you like Dilbert?”
 Are you keeping your head down?
 Are you accepting senseless direction when it’s offered?
 Are you letting the